John Norquay

 John Norquay (May 8, 1841 – July 5, 1889) was the fifth premier of Manitoba from 1878 to 1887.
-He was born near St. Andrews in what was then the Red River Colony, making him the first Premier of Manitoba to have been born in the region.
+He was born near St. Andrews in what was then the Red River Colony, making him the first premier of Manitoba to have been born in the region.
+Norquay was also the first Indigenous Premier of a Canadian province.

 Early life

-Norquay came from an Anglo-Métis ethnic background (the contemporary term used was "Half-Breed", which was not then considered offensive and is even an important constitutional designation, given the rights afforded to them in the Manitoba Act).
-He was educated by Church of England Bishop David Anderson and worked as a teacher, farmer, and fur trader during the 1860s.
+Norquay came from an Anglo-Métis ethnic background (the contemporary term used was "half-breed", which was not then considered offensive and is even an important constitutional designation, given the rights afforded to them in the Manitoba Act of 1870).
+He was educated by Church of England bishop, David Anderson, and worked as a teacher, farmer, and fur trader during the 1860s.

 Early political career

 Norquay played only a minor role in the events of Louis Riel's Red River Rebellion (1869–70), but decided to enter public life shortly thereafter.
 He was acclaimed for the riding of High Bluff in Manitoba's first general election (December 27, 1870), and soon became a leader in the "mixed-blood" community.

-In 1871, Manitoba's parliamentary opposition agitated for the removal of Provincial Secretary Alfred Boyd.
+In 1871, Manitoba's parliamentary opposition agitated for the removal of Alfred Boyd, the provincial secretary.
 When this opposition became impossible to ignore, he resigned.
 In withdrawing from office, Boyd suggested that someone from Manitoba's "mixed-blood" community be called to cabinet in his place (Manitoba's government was balanced along ethnic, religious and linguistic lines in this period, but British "mixed-bloods" had been left out of the first cabinet).
 Norquay was accordingly called to serve as Minister of Public Works and Minister of Agriculture.

-While still serving as a provincial Cabinet Minister, Norquay attempted to enter federal politics in the general election of 1872.
+While still serving as a provincial cabinet minister, Norquay attempted to enter federal politics in the general election of 1872.
 Running in the riding of Marquette, he was defeated by Robert Cunningham, an ally of Louis Riel.
 He would not run for federal office again.

-Manitoba's first government (which did not have a Premier) lost a vote of confidence in July 1874, after Norquay's electoral redistribution bill met with opposition from both English and French MLAs.
+Manitoba's first government (which did not have a premier) lost a vote of confidence in July 1874, after Norquay's electoral redistribution bill met with opposition from both English and French MLAs.
 Norquay did not serve in the cabinet of Marc-Amable Girard (1874), nor was he called into the first cabinet of Robert A. Davis (1874–1878).
-In Manitoba's second election (December 30, 1874), he was a leader of the opposition; running in St. Andrew's North, he defeated former Girard minister Edward Henry Hay by 67 votes to 34.
+In Manitoba's second election (December 30, 1874), he was a leader of the opposition; running in St. Andrew's South, he defeated former Girard minister Edward Henry Hay by 67 votes to 34.

 The 1874 election resulted in a hung parliament, with Davis's support coming primarily from French-speaking constituencies.
 Davis knew that he would be unable to govern effectively without strong British representation, and invited Norquay to join his cabinet in March 1875.
 Norquay accepted, and brought with him enough parliamentary support to ensure the ministry's continued survival.